deputat1k/my-first-site/README.md

 ## 🛠️ Project Description

-- Contains a single HTML page with internal CSS styling
+- Contains HTML pages with internal CSS styling
 - Includes text content and images
 - All content is written in Ukrainian
 - Created for educational purposes